Sullux/fp-light/README.md

 # fp-light (WIP)

-This is a collection of lightweight utilities for javascript.
-Many of these utilities are made with functional programming in mind, but functional programming is not required.
+This is a collection of lightweight javascript utility functions made with functional programming in mind.

-## Functions

-This is a library of functions.
 Each function is a [pure function](https://en.wikipedia.org/wiki/Pure_function), and no function has any dependencies.
 To install the whole library:

 ```bash
 npm install --save @sullux/fp-light